Funeral Celebrants Are Personalization Experts

 Let Imagine: A Memorial Inspiration Guide inspire your perfect service.

-In a broad sense, the term “celebrant” simply refers to one who celebrates anything.
-In the case of funeral planning, a funeral celebrant is a trained individual who works with a family to create a personalized memorial tailored to the beliefs, lifestyle and preferences of a loved one.
+A funeral celebrant works with a family to create a personalized memorial tailored to the personality and preferences of a loved one.
+These professionals coordinate, host and officiate services.

 “The celebrant was the perfect personality and person to speak on my father‘s behalf.
 They made sure that they matched what we were looking for.
 We had a very good & lengthy conversation a few days before the service and I can’t believe that he remembered all the details about my father and incorporated that into his speech, it was perfect !
 I also appreciated his expertise and making a few recommendations regarding songs and timeline for the service.”